Pay & Allowances After Getting Married

 I just thought of another question; sorry!!
 My husband enters on the 12 of the month.
-Am I correct in my assumption that he will NOT receive a paycheck on the 15th?
+Am I correct in assuming he will NOT receive a paycheck on the 15th?
 Thanks so much!

 The family will receive BAH during his training.
 However, BAS typically does not start until he is assigned to his permanent duty station.
-This allowance is meant to provide food since the soldier is no longer eating at the DFAC.
+This allowance provides food since the soldier no longer eats at the DFAC.

 As for the first paycheck, it is typically 4-6 weeks before he receives his first check after beginning training.
 If he doesn’t start until the 12th, I wouldn’t count on receiving a paycheck until at least the 15th of the next month.
 If it comes earlier than that, consider yourself very lucky!